 A client has the right to fire their lawyer at any time.
-But if you are a foreign national in the United States, before firing the lawyer representing you in immigration matters, consider whether it's the appropriate step, and then take measures to protect your own interests and get back any money you are owed.
+But if you are a foreign national in the United States, before firing the lawyer representing you in immigration matters, you'll want to:

 Immigration lawyers cannot work miracles.
 Nearly all applicants are frustrated at some point in the immigration-application process, whether due to long waits, government requests to provide documents that have no apparent bearing on the case, the need to write new checks to replace a set that the U.S. government lost, and so on.

 Beware of blaming your immigration lawyer for issues and delays that were actually caused by U.S. Citizenship and Immigration Services (USCIS), the State Department (DOS), or the U.S. consulates abroad.

 Other frustrations for applicants (and their attorneys) are caused by the way the immigration laws are written.
 For example, the limits on how many visas can be given out each year in certain family- and employment-based categories causes delays of several years for some people.

 How do you tell what the source of the problem is?
 First, ask your lawyer to show you the government documents indicating the delay or other problem.

 You can also consult with another lawyer regarding whether your case has been mishandled.
 Before doing so, get a complete copy of your file from your first lawyer.
 You have a right to this at any time.
 Submitting a FOIA request to the U.S. government can also help you obtain documents within its file.

 It might turn out that your lawyer was, after all, the source of the problem.
 If so, getting a new lawyer could be the best thing you can do for your immigration case.

 Your client file is your property, not the immigration attorney's property.